Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Introduction

-The USFA to BRST formalism [8-15] leads to the derivation of {\it only} the off-shell nilpotent (anti-)BRST symmetry transformations for the gauge and associated (anti-)ghost fields/variables.
+The USFA to BRST formalism [8-15] leads to the derivation of {\it only} the off-shell nilpotent symmetries that are associated with the gauge and (anti-)ghost fields/variables.
 It does {\it not} shed {\it any} light on the (anti-)BRST transformations that are associated with the {\it matter} fields in an {\it interacting} gauge theory.
-There have been consistent extensions of the USFA (see, e.g. [16-20]) where additional {\it quantum} gauge invariant restrictions on the superfields have been imposed to derive the (anti-)BRST symmetry transformations for the gauge, (anti-)ghost and {\it matter} fields {\it together}.
+There have been consistent extensions of the USFA (see, e.g. [16-18]) where additional {\it quantum} gauge invariant restrictions on the superfields have been imposed to derive the (anti-)BRST symmetry transformations for the gauge, (anti-)ghost and {\it matter} fields {\it together}.
 This extended version of the superfield approach to BRST formalism has been called as the augmented version of superfield approach (AVSA).
-In our recent works [21-25], we have been able to develop a {\it simpler} off-shoot of AVSA where {\it only} the (anti-)chiral superfields/supervariables have been taken into account.
+In our recent works (see e.g. [19-21]), we have been able to develop a {\it simpler} off-shoot of AVSA where {\it only} the (anti-)chiral superfields/supervariables have been taken into account.
 The {\it quantum} gauge [i.e. (anti-)BRST] invariant restrictions on these (anti-)chiral superfields/supervariables have led to the deduction of (anti-)BRST symmetry transformations for {\it all} the fields/variables.
 This approach to BRST formalism has been named as the (anti-)chiral superfield/supervariable approach (ACSA) to BRST formalism where the existence of the CF-type restriction(s) has been shown by proving (i) the absolute anticommutativity of the (anti-)BRST charges, and (ii) the invariance of the coupled (but equivalent) Lagrangian (densities) of the (anti-)BRST invariant theories.